 Welcome to Welge Travel Report's guide to the best of Panama.
-WTR's Panama map shows you the location of the Panama Canal Museum and Museum of Contemporary Art.
+WTR's Panama map shows you the location of the Summit Botanical Gardens and The Metropolitan Park.

-WTR's Carlota Cuisine describes the signature dish at Calliope and what to order at Intimo.
+WTR's Carlota Cuisine describes the signature dish at Donde Jose and what to order at Casa Sucre Coffeehouse.
 Then you're off to Nicaragua.

 Panama & Nicaragua